hanieh-hassanzadeh/traffic-signs-classifier/README.md

 ## Step 0: Load The Data

-First off, I loaded the data from the corresponding files and creates the training, validation, and test feature and label sets.
+First off, I load the data from the corresponding files, and create the training, validation, and test feature and label sets.

 ## Step 1: Data exploration
 Exploring the data sets reveals that,

 Number of training examples   = 34799

 Number of validation examples = 4410

 Number of testing examples    = 12630

 Image data shape  = (32, 32, 3)

 Number of classes = 43

 ### Visualization of the training dataset